Federal Parent PLUS Loans

 PLUS Loan Denial Options

-If the federal loan processor denied your PLUS loan because of an adverse credit history, you have the following options: appeal the denial, appeal with an endorser, request additional unsubsidized loans.
+If the federal loan processor denied your PLUS loan because of an adverse credit history, you can appeal the denial, obtain an endorser, or request additional unsubsidized student loans.

 Appeal the Denial